 - 4.1.
 We set out in this section the detail of our assurance programme for each of our Business Plan objectives.
 Where appropriate, cross referencing is provided to supporting explanations within our main Business Plan. - 4.2.
 For all Business Plan sections and annexes, we universally applied an assurance approach based on that used for compliance with Ofgem Data Assurance Guidance.
-This involved following an assurance and sign-off template that required method statement documentation of how certain common risks were addressed and how data and information was assured.
+This involved following an assurance and sign-off template that required method statement documentation of how common risks were addressed and how data and information was assured.
 The completed templates served to reinforce governance roles and responsibilities being completed by relevant business owners and counter reviewed by our second line Business Plan Group.
 This assurance approach transcends the assurance programme described below, being an important mechanism for internally evidencing the completion of assurance actions. - 4.3.
-Similarly we tailored these assurance and sign-off templates to meet the specific risk needs for completing BPDTs and EJPs.
+We tailored the assurance and sign-off templates to meet the specific risk needs for completing BPDTs and EJPs.
 These templates were used internally to evidence how risks were mitigated and the assurance checks that were completed.

-The plan must be ambitious:
+Assurance Objective: The plan must be ambitious

 - 4.4.
-Many internal checks that our plan is suitably ambitious are embedded into our governance framework described earlier in this section.
+Validation of the level of our Business Plan ambition is substantially achieved through our governance framework described in Section 2 of this Annex.
 Clear direction from our Board alongside frequent communications on key plan decisions helped to check on the level of ambition. - 4.5.
 Our stakeholder engagement programme, described in our main plan section 3, sought to understand stakeholder priorities and enabled us to gauge the level of ambition expected.
 The subsequent publications of draft versions of our plan and output commitments along with additional engagement, enabled us to be assured that we had correctly interpreted the ambition our stakeholders expected of us.
-Engagement at this stage, both with our stakeholder groups and the CEG enabled us to refine our Business Plan and increase overall ambition in a number of key areas. - 4.6.
+Engagement at this stage, both with our stakeholder groups and the CEG and the Ofgem CG enabled us to refine our Business Plan and increase overall ambition in a number of key areas. - 4.6.
 We engaged with specialist management consultants AlixPartners to consider our whole plan and whether it meets the various objectives that we set ourselves.
 We acted on recommendations as appropriate.

-The plan must optimise the use of resources and be based on costs that are efficient:
+Assurance Objective: The plan must optimise the use of resources and be based on costs that are efficient

 4.7.
 The efficiency with which we deliver our services is critically important to our stakeholders.
-We describe our approach to measuring and validating our efficiency in section 6 of our Business Plan.
+We describe our approach to measuring and validating our efficiency in Section 6 of our Business Plan.
 The section describes the external experts that were engaged to help build confidence that our planned expenditure is allocated to efficiently achieve our outcome commitments through adopting efficient solutions in the right quantities and at the optimal time.
 The section also explains how we validated that our costs to deliver are efficient.

-The plan must meet all legal and regulatory requirements:
+Assurance objective: The plan must meet all legal and regulatory requirements